Jefferson University Hospital Details What Went Wrong, What's Being Done After Deadly Shooting

 “No matter what’s going on, the protocol should have been in place no matter what,” one woman said.

-The shift comes after police say 55-year old Stacey Hayes entered the hospital with scrubs, a mask, and multiple weapons, including an AR-15.
+The shift comes after police say 55-year old Stacey Hayes entered the hospital with scrubs, a mask, and multiple weapons.
 According to police, Hayes, who was a nursing assistant, made it all the way to the ninth floor where he shot and killed fellow nursing assistant Anrae James just after midnight Monday.
+Authorities would later find an AR-15 and numerous weapons on Hayes, police said.

-In a statement, the hospital called the incident a planned act of violence that enforcement measures would not have prevented, but acknowledged that “deficiencies and human error played a part in delaying our emergency communications.”READ MORE: CBS3 Mysteries: John Weisbecker's Family Continues Search For Answers More Than 10 Years After Disappearance
+In a statement, the hospital called the incident a planned act of violence that enforcement measures would not have prevented, but acknowledged that “deficiencies and human error played a part in delaying our emergency communications.”READ MORE: 17-Year-Old Killed, Father Injured In Targeted Shooting Outside Burlington Township Walmart: Police

 Because of this, the hospital says they are making the following changes.